JohanDegraeve/iosxdripreader/README.md

 # To Install the app.

-Send your iTunes account e-mail address to xdrip@proximus.be and you will receive an invite to install the app via TestFlight.
+Send your a request via e-mail to xdrip@proximus.be and you will receive an invite to install the app via TestFlight.

 # To compile (only if you want to develop):